jonalvarezz/.com/contents/articles/replacing-redux-with-context-and-hooks/index.md

 <p class="text-center">![Inspecting a component with useReducer](5-inspecting-useReducer.png)</p>

 - **About Hooks**.
 Although I disliked the idea of introducing _magic_ to React's API at first, once I tried them I started to enjoy using React without worrying about lifecycles.<p></p>Even though, **I strongly suggest newcomers to deeply learn about React's lifecycles**, as at the end, **the right use of a Hook, highly depends on your understanding of React**.<p></p>For instance, take a look to the `React.useEffect` [second parameter](https://reactjs.org/docs/hooks-reference.html#useeffect).
-You can easily don't care about that being new to React and end up with a lot of unnecessary re-renders and effects.
+You can easily miss it being new to React and end up with a lot of unnecessary re-renders and effects.

 <p class="text-center">![useEffect Hook's second parameter](6-useeffect-hook.png)</p>
 <p class="text-center"><small>_See full version on [GitHub.com/jonalvarezz](https://github.com/jonalvarezz/react-next-example/blob/master/src/store/Store.js)_</small></p>

 - And finally, we are about to enter a _new era_ of React's rich diversity.
 Do you remember the hype when Flux came out?
-Well... you better get a sit and some popcorn to enjoy it.
+Well... you better sit down, grab some popcorn and enjoy the _JavaScript fatigue_.